-At Sheep-to-Shawl, the crowd can watch piles of sheep’s wool get spun and weaved by a team of artisans into beautiful competition shawls.
-Similarly, Angora rabbits are the fluffiest around, and rabbit breeders weave angora fibers from the bunny to the loom at Angora Palooza.
+At Sheep-to-Shawl, the crowd can watch speedy sheep shearing, resulting in piles of sheep’s wool that get spun and weaved by a team of artisans into beautiful competition shawls.
+Angora rabbits are the fluffiest around, and rabbit breeders weave angora fibers from the bunny to the loom at Angora Palooza.
 If you like rabbits, don’t miss the Celebrity Rabbit Hopping competition where kids with show bunnies are paired with local personalities as the cotton-tailed competitors hop along an obstacle course.

 The PA Preferred Culinary Connection stage features cooking challenges and samples.
 Cooks representing the U.S. Army and the U.S. Navy go head to head in a “Chopped”-style contest to prep best meal from a box of miscellaneous ingredients.
 Another sweet treat is the Ice Cream Scooper Competition to see who can pile the most ice cream on a cone before time runs out!

-See the ‘Greatest Show on Dirt,’ the First Frontier Rodeo, Jan.
-10-12.
-You’ll need to purchase tickets in advance, but the excitement is worth the purchase!
-New this year, witness breathtaking freestyle bullfighting Thursday and Friday!
+See the ‘Greatest Show on Dirt,’ the First Frontier Rodeo Circuit Finals, Jan.
+9-11.
+This is a ticketed event, and you’ll need to purchase tickets in advance.
+But the excitement is worth the purchase!

-Like many farm show fans, you might be coming to see the herds of animals large and small.
+Like many PA Farm Show fans, you might be coming to see the herds of animals large and small.
 Here's when you can visit your favorite barnyard pals outside of competitions:

 Say ‘Happy Birthday’ to one of the baby calves born each day of the show at the Calving Corner.

-If you're a farm show aficionado, here are some of the new additions to this year's show:
+If you're a PA Farm Show aficionado, here are some of the new additions to the 2020 PA Farm Show:

-For all the Farm Show happenings, check out the full schedule.
+For all the PA Farm Show happenings, check out the full schedule.

 Despite the January weather, these legen-DAIRY milkshakes are a must.
 Last year, the PA Dairymen’s Association churned out 23,000 shakes a day.
 With demand like that, they’ve got to be good!
 Get several days worth of calcium with toasted cheese sandwiches and deep-fried mozzarella.